deviousway/OpenGD77/docs/OpenGD77_User_Guide.md

 As the firmware supports Talker Alias, you might find this sufficient -- the firmware will display callsign and name data retrieved from the DMR stream, for user IDs not stored in your radio's User Database.

-#### Reading and Writing Your Codeplug on Archlinux
+#### Update firmware on Archlinux
 Install mono:

 ```
 sudo pacman -S mono
 ```

-Download firmwareloader_linux.zip and CodePlug from release assets and unzip it **Important** YOU NEED TO INSTALL 99-gd77.rules for you distro **this will not work just from root user** because need to unbind radio for Bootloader after this you need to add your user to  usbmux and uucp group and reload udev rules
+Download firmwareloader_linux.zip and .sgl file that match your radio model from release assets and unzip it **Important** YOU NEED TO INSTALL 99-gd77.rules for you distro **this will not work just from root user** because need to unbind radio for Bootloader after this you need to add your user to  usbmux and uucp group and reload udev rules